haoyuzhao123/LeanIneqComp/README.md

 ### Copy Data and Testing Scripts

-After installing the corresponding Lean 4 environment, please copy the benchmark and scripts_eval folder to the parent folder where you build your Mathlib.
+After installing the corresponding Lean 4 environment, please copy the `benchmark/` and `scripts_eval/` folder to the parent folder where you build your Mathlib.
 You should get the following file strueture (only show the important folders).

 ```text
 parent_folder/